shelleymcq/shelleymcq/README.md

 - 👷‍♀️ Associate Software Developer
 - 👩‍🦰 Pronouns: she/her
 - 📫 You can email me at shelleymcq.dev@gmail.com
-- 📚 I’m currently learning NextJS
+- 📚 I’m currently learning NextJS and Cypress
 - 🧪 Ask me about chemistry
 - 🙋 Volunteer at [Virtual Coffee](https://virtualcoffee.io) and [The Collab Lab](https://the-collab-lab.codes)